Final report for LS18-297

 - - Producer

 Upon plants reaching harvestable age, nitrogen and water-use efficiency (NUE, WUE - harvestable biomass vs. nitrogen and water applied, respectively) will be calculated for each system at relevant harvest dates for each crop.
 Annual NUE and WUE values will be calculated for the systems.
 Because tea plants typically reach harvestable size in their fourth year and canopy closure between six and seven years, these analyses were not completed within the time frame of the grant period; however water and nitrogen input data collected during the study will be critical for these longer-term objectives.

 2. Weed suppression.
-Weed cover will be assessed within each growing system.
-Percent cover for weeds versus cover crop will be assessed within quadrats (30 cm x 30 cm square) placed adjacent to tea plants within rows.
-Quadrats will be photographed from above, and images will be analyzed by manually marking either cover crop or weed areas, and using image processing software (GIMP 2.10) to calculate the marked area as a percentage of the total image.
+Weed cover was monitored within each growing system.
+Percent cover for weeds versus cover crop was assessed within quadrats of fixed areas adjacent to tea plants within rows.
+Quadrats were photographed from above, and images were analyzed by manually marking either cover crop or weed areas, and using image processing software (GIMP 2.10) to calculate the marked area as a percentage of the total image.

 4. Disease incidence and pathogen ecology.
-Disease incidence and severity will be monitored in all plots throughout the study for comparison among growing systems and site locations.
-Based on preliminary studies, anthracnose (brown blight), caused by Colletotrichum camelliae, is expected to be the predominant disease problem (30).
-Isolates of Colletotrichum from symptomatic tissues will be identified based on morphology and DNA sequencing (database comparisons using the ITS, ACT, TUB2, and ApMat gene regions) to monitor for additional pathogenic species.
-If previously undocumented pathogens are found, including additional Colletotrichum species not yet documented on tea, isolates will be tested to confirm pathogenicity on tea, and first reports will be published.
-In order to predict potential impacts of pathogen movement within the growing system (farm-level, among crops and between crops and landscape plants), pathogenic isolates will undergo phylogenetic analysis to determine likely host overlaps, and will be tested on related potential hosts; these may include ornamental camellia (C. japonica) and blueberry (Vaccinium corymbosum), and the common native plant sparkleberry (V. arboreum).
-Additionally, root samples from asymptomatic plants will be collected at the end of the second growing season and examined to monitor for root knot incidence, as incidence without apparent symptoms would indicate tolerance in this crop.
+Disease incidence and severity were monitored in all plots throughout the study for comparison among growing systems and site locations.
+Based on previous studies, anthracnose (brown blight), caused by Colletotrichum camelliae, was expected to be the predominant disease problem (30), and was therefore the focus of incidence and severity assessments.
+Plants were also monitored for additional pathogenic species.
+Root samples from both declining and asymptomatic plants were collected at the end of the second growing season and examined to monitor for root knot incidence, as incidence without apparent symptoms would indicate tolerance in this crop.

-In order to assess potential impacts of ground covers on tea pathogen survival, we will conduct bench studies to examine survival of Colletotrichum isolates on cover crop residues from each growing system, and mesh bag studies to analyze viability of infected leaf litter over time at each site.
-For bench studies, bulked cover crop residues from each cover-shade combination will be inoculated with a conidial suspension of Colletotrichum camelliae, isolated from tea, and incubated in a growth chamber under environmental conditions set to approximate outdoor conditions.
-Samples will be removed and plated on a semi-selective medium for isolation of Colletotrichum spp.
-(31) at 0, 7, and 14 days, and then at 30 day intervals from time of inoculation, until no Colletotrichum is recovered at two subsequent samplings.
-This experiment will be repeated in March, July, and November, to capture changing litter composition and environmental conditions.
-For mesh bag studies, infected leaves will be collected from field plants and placed in mesh bags on the soil surface, beneath cover crop standing biomass and litter.
-Bags will be removed at 30 day intervals, and the leaf tissue will be plated on semi-selective media for recovery of Colletotrichum.
-Initiation of this study will be timed to coincide with high levels of disease incidence observed in the field, expected to occur in late summer.
+In order to assess potential impacts of ground covers on tea pathogen survival, we conducted bench studies to examine survival of Colletotrichum isolates on cover crop residues from each growing system, and mesh litter bag studies to analyze viability of infected leaf litter over time at each site.
+For bench studies, bulked cover crop residues from each cover-shade combination were inoculated with a conidial suspension of Colletotrichum camelliae, isolated from tea, and incubated in a growth chamber under environmental conditions set to approximate outdoor conditions.
+Samples were removed and plated on a semi-selective medium for isolation of Colletotrichum spp.
+(31) at 7-day intervals from time of inoculation, until no Colletotrichum was recovered at two subsequent samplings.
+For mesh bag studies, infected leaves were collected from field and greenhouse-grown plants and placed in mesh bags on the soil surface, beneath cover crop standing biomass and litter.
+Bags were removed at weekly intervals, and the leaf tissue was plated on semi-selective media for recovery of Colletotrichum.
+This study was repeated four times to capture both warm and cold weather conditions.

 5. Tea varietal assessment.
-Varieties included in the study will be compared for survival, growth (as caliper size and biomass production), and disease incidence and severity.
-In order to examine suitability of available tea varieties across a range of Florida growing regions, tea plants placed in common garden plots will be assessed annually for survival, growth, and any disease or pest issues noted by the partner grower.
+Varieties included in the study were compared for survival, growth (as caliper size and biomass production), leaf nutrient status, and disease incidence and severity.
+Effects of tea varieties on soil microbial components were also analyzed.

 We also determined that cowpea was not a suitable cover crop for our tea production systems.
-The cowpea provided total cover, successfully outcompeting all weeds, but also completely covered the young tea plants, and vined up the shade trees, nearly smothering them as well.
+The cowpea provided total cover, successfully outcompeting all weeds, but was too aggressive: it also completely covered the young tea plants, and vined up the shade trees, nearly smothering them as well.
 In consultation with the growers, we planned to replace cowpea with alyce-clover in the rotation plots during spring of 2020; however, Covid-shutdowns resulted in inability to access the sites during the spring planting window, and a poor seed-production year resulted in inability to purchase sufficient alyce-clover seed.
 We attempted a late planting with a recommended heat-tolerant white clover, but establishment was poor.
 At this point, the annual rotation plot was transitioned to winter crimson clover / summer natural vegetation rotation for the duration of the study.

 Objective 2.
-Due to the determination that the cowpea cover is unsuitable for the production system (described above), weed cover analyses were not conducted for the first growing season.
+Due to the determination that the cowpea cover is unsuitable for the production system (described above), weed cover analyses were not conducted during the first growing season.
 Cowpea suppressed weeds exceptionally well, but also suppressed tea plant growth and inhibited plant maintenance activities.
 Perennial peanut cover was analyzed near the end of the second growing season.
 Although it persisted well and had begun spreading into adjacent rows, its average cover was only 27%.
 Though not sufficient to be considered weed "suppression," our soil analyses showed that this was sufficient to positively impact both chemical and biological soil properties (nitrogen content, microbial composition and activity).

 Objective 5.
 Tea plants of the three varieties used in this study have been placed with a common garden partner in Bartow, FL, and additional plants have been shared with growers through Florida A&M University Extension and planted on the FAMU campus.
 These plantings will be monitored for survival and growth, providing preliminary data for these varieties over a wide geographical range.

 Objective 6.
 The first project teams course to focus on tea was taught during the fall of 2019.
-Students in this class focused on needs analysis and study design, and designed a research proposal for examination of nitrogen application rates in multiple tea varieties for yield and quality optimization.
-A future project course is expected to implement the trial, was postponed due to Covid-19-related logistics limitations and could not be completed within the grant period.
+Students in this class focused on needs analysis and study design, and crafted a research proposal for examination of nitrogen application rates in multiple tea varieties for yield and quality optimization.
+The follow-up course, expected to implement the trial, was postponed due to Covid-19-related logistics limitations and could not be completed within the grant period.
 This will likely be completed as a research internship within the academic year 2022-2023.

 Educational & Outreach Activities

 Project participants gave 11 oral or poster presentations during the grant period, at local and national meetings and at a grower field day event.
 Due to the Covid-19 pandemic, the field day even was held online, which resulted in a wider geographical reach and the production of reusable educational products, including a video tour of the tea program and SARE project and recorded field day presentations.
 A total of 126 people registered for the event, and had access to the online recordings.
 Of those, 68 attended all or part of the event synchronously.
 One manuscript is under preparation, pending pathogen DNA sequencing and phylogenetic analysis, and one extension publication is expected within the second year.
 A social media site has been initiated on facebook.
 Two new collaboration teams have been initiated, one state-wide and one national, with a focus on tea research.